CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 - Follower and DifferentialFollower now follow ``MotorVoltage`` instead of ``DutyCycle`` when the leader is running a voltage control output type.
 - Follower now follows the leader's coast/brake.

 Additionally, :ref:`docs/api-reference/device-specific/talonfx/motion-magic:dynamic motion magic® expo` control requests have been added.
+Furthermore, the ``GravityArmPositionOffset`` config has also been added to offset the position used for arm kG calculations (within (-0.25, 0.25) rot).

 .. dropdown:: Miscellaneous Changes

-   - Added ``GravityArmPositionOffset`` to offset the position for arm kG calculations (within (-0.25, 0.25) rot).
    - Added support for simple gain scheduling in position PID closed-loop control based on closed-loop error.
 For more information, see the API documentation of ``ClosedLoopGeneralConfigs::GainSchedErrorThreshold``, ``ClosedLoopGeneralConfigs::GainSchedKpBehavior``, and ``SlotConfigs::GainSchedBehavior``.
    - Added ``MotionMagicAtTarget`` status signal, which returns whether the motion profile has completed (equivalent to checking that ``MotionMagicIsRunning``, the ``ClosedLoopReference`` is the final target, and the ``ClosedLoopReferenceSlope`` is 0).